CONCERT PITCH vs TUNING SYSTEM

-Well, when a piece was recorded using (for example) the 12-Tone Equal Temperament (12-TET, the present standard), pitching the whole piece down with 8Hz (-0.3166… cents) is not sufficient.
-Even though the A would be in tune with 432-Tuning, the other 11 tones are still off pitch.
+Well, when a piece was recorded using for example the 12-Tone Equal Temperament (12-TET, the present standard), pitching the whole piece down with 8Hz (-0.3166… cents) is not sufficient.
+The "intervallic" relationship between the tones has not changed, when a change of Concert Pitch is implemented.
+Even though the A would then be in tune with 432-Tuning, the other 11 tones are still off pitch.
 The Temperament is still Equal Temperament.

 If your intentions are to use the 432-TUNING SYSTEM (not just 432Hz as Concert Pitch) you also need to implement The Pythagorean Temperament.

 The Pythagorean temperament is been noted as the only correct temperament when we talk about 432-tuning.
 The Most Harmonic Numbers concept uses this method.